 Dear Praying Friends,

-A printable version of this letter is available for download in PDF format.
+A printable PDF version of the November 2015 prayer letter is available for download.